 Used for correcting angular limb deformities in foals which are a deviation from the normal alignment of the limb when viewed from either in front or from behind.
-Front limbs are more commonly affected, but it can also be seen in the hinds.
+Front limbs are more commonly affected, but they can also be seen in the hinds.

 Most common deformities occur in the knees (CORPUS).
 The second most common are ankle (FETLOCK) deviations.
 The hock (TARSUS) is the third most common and is associated with the term 'Windswept', an abnormality where limbs are slanted in one direction in one limb (valgus), and in the opposite direction (varus) with the other.

-Lateral Extensions for Correcting Inward (Varus) Deviations:
+Lateral Extensions for Correcting Inward/Medial (Varus) Deviations:

 - 'Toed In or Pigeon Toed' = Fetlock Varus (Ankle).